 As is the case for most doctoral programs, pursuing the S.J.D. is an intensely individual endeavor, one that requires discipline and self-direction.
-To enrich what might otherwise be a lonely existence, the Graduate Program helps S.J.D. students form a larger academic community—both among themselves and in the framework of the larger Graduate Program and Harvard communities.
+To enrich this experience, the Graduate Program helps S.J.D. students form a larger academic community—both among themselves and in the framework of the larger Graduate Program and Harvard communities.

 In addition, participation in the S.J.D. program often represents an opportunity to publish.
-We have recently launched a working paper series intended to showcase the work of Harvard’s S.J.D. students.
 Many of our students have published portions of their dissertations and related work—in law journals, volumes of essays, and elsewhere—while still in the program.